jasonwidjajadev/bigbrain-static-demo/BONUS.md

 - Navigation bar: that switches format for mobile with hamburger icon

+## Add/Edit question

+- Image associated with a question will show up as a preview.

 ## Micro-interactions

 - Dashboard: hoverability on quiz cards to slightly expand and make a shadow to show they can be interacted and are focused on the screen